top of page

 Our off-the shelf research report library gives you fast access to the latest industry data and insights

-We offer a regularly updated library of automotive forecasts, databases, guides, surveys and analytical reports, including the new-for-2023 Software-Defined Vehicle Reports, EV Battery Technologies report, and the Digital Cockpit & Infotainment Forecast.
+We offer a regularly updated library of automotive forecasts, databases, guides, surveys and analytical reports, including the new-for-2024 AI in Automotive Report, the Automotive Sustainability Guide, and the UX Enabling Tech Series.

 Report Type